tealmediaworks/template1/README.md

 ## 🚀 Deployment

-This template can be deployed on:
+This project can be deployed on:

 * GitHub Pages
 * Vercel